virgenherrera/nobaty-sql/README.md

 * ./persistance/config.js [ Database config settings for sequelize-cli ]

 ## Step 3: Update .env file
-In this file (`./.env`) you can add the main execution environment settings such as Environment, Port, Database configurations, as well as other environment configurations.
+In this file (`./.env`) is mandatory to add the main execution environment settings such as Environment, Port, Database configurations, as well as other environment configurations.

 ## Step 4: Initialize-Provide Data Persistance
 Provide the Database structure by typing the following shell command: